PierreSenellart/provsql/doc/source/user/configuration.rst

     silently, as if the extension were not loaded.
 Useful to temporarily disable provenance tracking without unloading the extension.

-``provsql.where_provenance`` (default: ``off``)
-    Enable where-provenance tracking (see :doc:`where-provenance`).
-    Adds ``project`` and ``eq`` gates to record the source cell of each output value.
-Disabled by default due to overhead.

-``provsql.update_provenance`` (default: ``off``)
-    Enable provenance tracking for ``INSERT``, ``UPDATE``, and ``DELETE`` statements (see :doc:`data-modification`).
-Requires PostgreSQL ≥ 14.
+.. _provsql-provenance-class:
 .. _provsql-boolean-provenance:

-``provsql.boolean_provenance`` (default: ``off``)
+``provsql.provenance`` (default: ``'semiring'``)
+    The *provenance class* of the session: the most specific class of provenance semantics circuits must remain faithful for.
+    Constructions are licensed accordingly, and any construction that narrows a circuit's validity records it *in the circuit* (an ``assumed`` marker gate), so evaluation under a semiring outside the recorded class refuses with a clear error rather than returning an unjustified value.
+From the most general to the most
+    specialised:

+    ``'where'``
+        Universal semiring provenance *plus* where-provenance tracking
+        (see :doc:`where-provenance`): ``project`` and ``eq`` gates
+        record the source cell of each output value.
+Not the default due to overhead.

+    ``'semiring'``
+        Universal semiring provenance (the default): circuits are faithful for every commutative (m-)semiring.
+Recursive queries require the structural fixpoint, so cyclic data is rejected.

+    ``'absorptive'``
+        Circuits may additionally be sound only for *absorptive* semirings (those where :math:`1 \oplus a = 1`: probability, Boolean, min-plus over nonnegative costs, Viterbi…).
+        Concretely, a recursive query over **cyclic** data stops at the absorptive value fixpoint -- once every minimal, tuple-repetition-free derivation is covered, the longer
+        (cyclic) ones being absorbed -- instead of failing; the resulting tokens carry the ``'absorptive'`` assumption marker, and non-absorptive evaluations (counting, why-provenance --
+        genuinely infinite on cyclic data) refuse them.
+After Deutch, Milo, Roy & Tannen (ICDT 2014).

+    ``'boolean'``
+        Implies ``'absorptive'``, and additionally enables every
-    Umbrella switch for every optimisation that is sound only when provenance is interpreted in the Boolean semiring.
-When on, two independent layers activate:
+        optimisation sound only when provenance is interpreted as a Boolean function:

-    * **Planner-level safe-query rewriting.**  Self-join-free hierarchical conjunctive queries (and UCQs of such queries) over TID / BID base tables are rewritten with per-atom ``DISTINCT`` projections so the resulting provenance circuit is read-once.
-A read-once circuit is probability-evaluated in linear time by the ``'independent'`` method, replacing the ``'tree-decomposition'`` or ``'compilation'`` fallback that would otherwise be needed.
+        * **Planner-level safe-query rewriting.**  Self-join-free hierarchical conjunctive queries (and UCQs of such queries) over TID / BID base tables are rewritten with per-atom ``DISTINCT`` projections so the resulting provenance circuit is read-once and probability-evaluates in linear time.
           Queries outside the recognised class pass through unchanged.

+        * **Recursive reachability on bounded-treewidth data.**  The recursive-CTE reachability shapes compile along a tree decomposition of the data graph into certified d-DNNFs (see :doc:`probabilities`).

-    * **Load-time Boolean-only circuit simplification.**  When a circuit is loaded from the mmap store, ``foldBooleanIdentities`` applies rewrites that hold in the Boolean semiring but not in counting / tropical / Viterbi / …: idempotence (drop repeated child wires of ``plus`` / ``times``), plus-with-one absorption (``plus(…, one, …) → one``), and absorption (``plus(x, times(x, y, …), …) → plus(x, …)`` and dually for ``times``).
-This is independent of :ref:`provsql.simplify_on_load <provsql-simplify-on-load>`: disabling the universal passes does not disable the Boolean-only ones.
+        * **Load-time Boolean-only circuit simplification.**  When a circuit is loaded from the mmap store, ``foldBooleanIdentities`` applies rewrites that hold for Boolean functions but not in counting / tropical / Viterbi / …: idempotence, plus-with-one absorption, and absorption.
+          Independent of
+          :ref:`provsql.simplify_on_load <provsql-simplify-on-load>`.

-    In both cases the rewritten gates are tagged (persistently for the rewriter, in a side-band set for the load-time simplifier) so that semirings whose algebra is not Boolean-faithful refuse to evaluate them; see :doc:`probabilities` and the
+        The rewritten gates are tagged (persistently for the rewriter, in a side-band set for the load-time simplifier) so that semirings whose algebra is not Boolean-faithful refuse to evaluate them; see :doc:`probabilities` and the
         :ref:`compatibility note <semiring-boolean-compat>` in
         :doc:`semirings`.
-Off by default because the rewrites change the multiset of result rows / the underlying polynomial and are therefore unsound for per-row provenance interrogations and for non-Boolean-faithful semirings.
+Not the default because the rewrites change the multiset of result rows / the underlying polynomial and are therefore unsound for per-row provenance interrogations and for non-Boolean-faithful semirings.

+``provsql.update_provenance`` (default: ``off``)
+    Enable provenance tracking for ``INSERT``, ``UPDATE``, and ``DELETE`` statements (see :doc:`data-modification`).
+Requires PostgreSQL ≥ 14.

 .. _provsql-classify-top-level: